portlandcodeschool/ios/schedule.md

     * MVC pattern in iOS
   * Expectations
     * Understand what will be covered in this course
-    * Be able to define what the iOS SDK
+    * Be able to define what the iOS SDK is
     * Be able to explain what MVC means and it’s structure
+  * Assignment

-## 2. Developer Portal and xCode Basics *5 Nov 2014*
+## 2. Developer Portal and xCode Basics *6 Nov 2014*
   * Plan
     * Cover Apple developer portal
     * Create Signing Certificate